F113X/sdiy-pcbs/VCA_Ducker/README.md

 # VCA Ducker

+**Note - This project has not been made or tested.
+Please use at own risk and point out any errors**

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/front_small.jpg" width="400" />

 The VCA Ducker helps you to push your kickdrum through a busy mix with a technique called "ducking".
 Ideal for techno music where your kickdrum needs to get heard!